arduino/docs-content/content/micropython/06.communication/spi/spi.md

 def loopback_test(command):
     """
     Sends a command (as bytes) over SPI.
-    IF MOSI and MISO are connected together (loopback), the respons will be identical to the command.
+    IF MOSI and MISO are connected together (loopback), the response will be identical to the command.
     """
     # Prepare a response buffer of the same length as the command.